-An OAIS archive that also conforms to OAIS-IF must implement the normative sections of this document, namely sections 3 and 4.
+An OAIS Archive that also conforms to OAIS-IF must implement the normative sections of this document, namely sections 3 and 4.

 While the OAIS Reference Model does not define or require any particular method of implementation, the OAIS-IF must necessarily bound some implementation options in order to insure interoperability.
 However, the goal of OAIS-IF is to only limit implementation options necessary for interoperability.
 This is intended to restrict implementation at the interface of systems, but those interfaces are usually characterized to support underlying functionality as required by the OAIS Reference Model.
 Therefore the definitions at the interfaces and protocols may necessarily imply some underlying functionality as part of the OAIS-IF suite of standards.
+As described in section 1.1, Purpose and Scope, the description of that functionality outside the OAIS-IF is not normative, and may be implemented in different ways, as long as it supports the specified normative functionality for that interface.